copsTvFan/cops-episode-guide/guide.md

   around and fidgeting with her hair.
 Says the pipe is all she has and is being honest with her.
 She takes her shoe off and drugs fall out of it.
 She says that wasn't in her shoe.
 If it was there, she would've felt it when she was walking.
-She says, “please officer -- tonight's not my night.”
+She says, "please officer -- tonight's not my night."
 She checks her socks and says it couldn't have been in her shoe, if you walk on it then it would crunch.
 It was a crack rock in the shoe.
 She didn't know it was there.
   The black girl has two pipes on her, but is just given citations.
 Crack takes